When you are working in customer service, no matter which industry, customers should be your friends.

 If someone says jump; our response should not be “how high?”.
 We should be able to analyze and assess the situation before we agree.

-And remember, it never hurts to tell the truth.
+And remember, it never hurts.

-Thrown out of the nest to fly!
+I have thrown out of the nest to fly!

 The first time I spoke to a customer, I was very nervous.
 I felt that I had been ‘thrown out of the nest to fly for the first time’!

 It was the 24th of January, 2014.
 My colleague Henry and I were working on a project for a customer from Dubai.
 Midway, Henry was invited to a meeting with our CEO, Ralph.
-At the beginning of each year, our CEO Ralph Budelman comes over to Shillong all the way from Chicago.
+At the beginning of each year, our CEO Ralph Budelman comes over to Shillong from Chicago.
 He stays in Shillong for two to three months.

 Henry handed over the project to me.
 He was confident that I could handle it.

 In Henry’s absence, the customer called.
 I could not disturb Henry’s meeting with our CEO, so I had to take the call.
 The customer wanted to explain a few more things about the project over the phone.
-I was frightened, but tried to not let it show through!
+I was frightened, but tried not to let it show through!

 I need not have worried.
 The customer was not in the least bothered that Henry was not the one taking the call.
-He was worried about his work and as I could answer all questions related to that, the call went through beautifully.
-A few new instructions were given, which I wrote down and read back for confirmation and that was it.
+He was worried about his work, and as I could answer all questions related to that, the call went through beautifully.
+A few new instructions were given, which I wrote down and read back for confirmation, and that was it.

 When I put down the phone, I realized I had forgotten that I had been scared at the beginning.
-True, I had been worried that I might mess up a good working relationship, but when I started talking about the project I did not remember those worries.
+True, I had been worried that I might mess up a good working relationship, but when I started talking about the project, I did not remember those worries.

 I learned to overcome fear when challenged.
 I also learned that there is no substitute for being thorough in your work.

-With time and more phone calls I became better at conversing with customers.
+With time and more phone calls, I became better at conversing with customers.